-- Recycled aggregates are recovered from road, rail, construction, and demolition sites e.g., damaged bricks, broken concrete, brickwork, masonry, spent rail ballast, and tarmac etc. The materials are recycled to be used in new developments rather than being disposed of in landfill.
-Aggregate can be recycled to form new materials including concrete, brick, plasterboard and ceramic items. - 3.52 Secondary aggregates are created as a by-product of a construction or industrial process.
-Examples include power station ash resulting from combustion (fly ash) which can be turned into bricks and cement, and slag from iron smelting which can be manufactured into mineral wool and subsequently be used as a heating pipe insulator. - The 'National and Sub-National Guidelines for Aggregate Provision in England 2005-2020' 3.53 (DCLG, June 2009) propose that the East of England region should provide 117 million tonnes (mt.) of alternative aggregate materials from 2005-2020 (at 7.8 mt. per year).
-This is equivalent to 31% of the region's total aggregate supply, so the re-use of recycled and secondary aggregate is a major feature of mineral supply. - Re-used and recycled aggregate forms only part of the CDE waste stream which spans a greater range of materials as discussed below.
+3.52 Recycled aggregates are recovered from road, rail, construction and demolition sites and include damaged bricks, broken concrete, brickwork, masonry, spent rail ballast and tarmac.
+The materials are recycled to be used in new developments rather than being disposed of in landfill.
+Aggregate can be recycled to form new materials including concrete, brick, plasterboard and ceramic items.

+3.53 Secondary aggregates are created as a by-product of a construction or industrial process.
+Examples include power station ash resulting from combustion (fly ash) which can be turned into bricks and cement, and slag from iron smelting which can be manufactured into mineral wool and subsequently used as a heating pipe insulator.

+3.54 The 'National and Sub-National Guidelines for Aggregate Provision in England 2005-2020' (DCLG, June 2009) propose that the East of England region should provide 117 million tonnes (mt.) of alternative aggregate materials from 2005-2020 (at 7.8 mt. per year).
+This is equivalent to 31% of the region's total aggregate supply, so the re-use of recycled and secondary aggregate is a major feature of mineral supply.

+3.55 Re-used and recycled aggregate forms only part of the CDE waste stream as discussed below.